-The Goals of the Court Technology Office (CrTO) are to ensure that all judges, clerks, support staff and administrative personnel of the 19th Judicial Circuit and 19th Judicial District have complete and reliable access to the information they need and the technological support required for technology enhanced trials and proceedings.
+The Goals of the Court Technology Office (CrTO) are to ensure that all judges, clerks, support staff and administrative personnel of the 19th Judicial Circuit and 19th Judicial District have complete and reliable access to the information they need and the technical support required for technology enhanced trials and proceedings.
 Court Technology must be closely aligned with state and local agencies to facilitate the flow of information to and from the Court system and to broaden the spectrum of information resources available to the Courts.

 The primary Objectives are to improve citizens access to the Courts; facilitate trials and hearings in the most effective and efficient means possible; allow all three Courts to share common resources, and provide for flexibility and adaptability to incorporate future changes in technology and court proceedings.